 A Travesty of Justice

 The trial of Jesus was a travesty of justice.
-It is a terrifying thing to be judged by a mob.
+It is a terrifying thing to be judged by the mob.
 Can you imagine being judged by your worst enemies?

 The Greatest Example and Inspiration

-William H. Lecky was one of the leading historians of the 19 th century and the author of The History of the Rise and Influence of the Spirit of Rationalism in Europe.
-Lecky spent his life advancing the cause of rationalism, attacking Christianity and the supernatural.
-Yet, he admitted: “It was reserved for Christianity to present to the world an ideal character, which through all the changes of eighteen centuries has inspired the hearts of men with an impassioned love, has shown itself capable of acting on all ages, nations, temperaments, and conditions, and has been not only the highest pattern of virtue, but also the strongest incentive to its practice, and has exercised so deep an influence that it may truly be said that the simple record of three short years of active life has done more to regenerate and soften mankind than all of the dispositions of philosophers and exhortations of moralists.”
+William H. Lecky was one of the leading historians of the 19th century and the author of The History of the Rise and Influence of the Spirit of Rationalism in Europe.
+Lecky spent his life advancing the cause of Rationalism, attacking Christianity and the supernatural.
+Yet, he admitted: "It was reserved for Christianity to present to the world an ideal character, which through all the changes of 18 centuries has inspired the hearts of men with an impassioned love, has shown itself capable of acting on all ages, nations, temperaments and conditions and has been not only the highest pattern of virtue, but also the strongest incentive to its practice and has exercised so deep an influence that it may truly be said that the simple record of three short years of active life has done more to regenerate and soften mankind than all of the dispositions of philosophers and exhortations of moralists."

-Even as determined an enemy of Christianity as Charles Darwin, who popularized the theory of evolution, had to concede in an article written for a newspaper in London: “Those who minimize the work of missionaries in pagan countries, forget, or will not remember, that human sacrifices and the power of an idolatrous priesthood; profligacy; infanticide; bloody wars where conquerors spared neither women nor children – that all of these have been abolished in these savage islands.
-And that dishonesty, intemperance and licentiousness have been greatly reduced by Christianity.
+Even as determined an enemy of Christianity as Charles Darwin who popularized the theory of evolution had to concede, in an article written for a newspaper in London: "They forget, or will not remember, those who minimize the work of missionaries in pagan countries.
+They forget, or will not remember, that human sacrifices and the power of an idolatrous priesthood; a system of profligacy unparalleled in another part of the world; infanticide, a consequence of that system; bloody wars where conquerors spared neither women nor children - that all of these have been abolished in these savage islands.
+That dishonesty and intemperance and licentiousness have been greatly reduced by Christianity.
 In a voyager, to forget these things is base ingratitude.
-For should he chance to be at the point of shipwreck on some unknown coast, he will most devoutly pray that the lesson of the missionary may have reached thus far!”
+For should he chance to be at the point of shipwreck on some unknown coast, he will most devoutly pray that the lesson of the missionary may have reached thus far!"